Tour group boarding a Papillon helicopter for a Grand Canyon day trip from Las Vegas

 Las Vegas might not have a famous urban art museum, but an art installation on the outskirts of the city has become a favorite Instagram photo op.

-Just 25 miles from the Las Vegas Strip, internationally renowned Swiss Artist Ugo Rondinone erected Seven Magic Mountains, massive pillars of colorful boulders in 2016.
+Just 25 miles from the Las Vegas Strip, internationally renowned Swiss Artist Ugo Rondinone erected Seven Magic Mountains, several massive pillars of colorful boulders in 2016.

-Zion National Park from Angel's Landing
+Zion National Park seen from Angel's Landing lookout point

 Zion National Park